fernando-mc/fernandomc.com/content/reading-list.md

 **Currently Reading:**

-- The Devil in the White City
+- The Blade Itself - Joe Abercrombie
+- Brave New World - Aldous Huxley

 **Read in 2022**